 The Delaware Seashore State Park, nearly 3,000 acres of beaches and a barrier island, is located just 10 miles to the east of Frankford.
 The park is open to Delaware’s Atlantic Coast on the east and bounded by the bays of the Rehoboth and Indian Rivers to the west.
 It is a major attraction in the region and receives millions of visitors each year.

 Frankford is also quite close to the Pocomoke State Forest.
 This forest, which has a plan to become a national model for certified sustainable forestry, is comprised of 17,676 acres of land that was once cleared for farming.
 The land was reacquired by the federal government during the Great Depression and deeded to Delaware in 1954.
 The park contains approximately five acres of old growth forest that had escaped felling when the area was farmed.

 Air conditioning service in Frankford is probably an afterthought for most residents.
 The region is not known for uncomfortably hot summers.
 Delaware averages almost 100 days per year with temperatures below freezing and only 20 days with temperatures of 90 degrees or higher.
 However, 2012 was the hottest overall year on record for Delaware, and 2010 was the hottest summer on record.
 The average temperature for the summer of 2010 was 78.1 degrees Fahrenheit.

 If you need air conditioning repairs, Custom Mechanical stands ready to deliver.
-They have a fleet of more than 20 vehicles and offer heating, plumbing, electrical, and even carpentry work in addition to their cooling service.
+They have a fleet of more than 20 vehicles and offer heating, plumbing, and carpentry work in addition to their cooling service.
 Custom Mechanical is a family owned and operated business and has been providing fast, reliable service to customers for over 30 years.